As many employers are now adopting a work from home policy, we have put together some remote working guidance for employers.

 Welfare and mental health

-- During this turbulent period many staff may be feeling anxious and stressed, coupled with dealing with a new way of working.
-Encourage them to take regular breaks, as they would do in the usual workplace environment, and keep regular contact with the wider business so they don’t feel isolated.
+- Encourage staff to take regular breaks, as they would do in the usual workplace environment, and keep regular contact with the wider business so they don’t feel isolated.

 - Find creative ways to engage with your team not just on work matters, for example, share a virtual breaktime together.